Our story

 Giving time back to the people who serve the masjid

 MasjidConnect exists to change that.
-We handle the complexity so the people who run mosques can focus on what they actually came to do: serve Allah and serve the community.
+We handle the complexity so the people who run masjids can focus on what they actually came to do: serve Allah and serve the community.

 We’re early.
 We’re honest about that.
-But every decision we make is guided by what mosques actually need — not what looks good on a product roadmap.
+But every decision we make is guided by what masjids actually need, not what looks good on a product roadmap.

 Community-built

-Shaped by years of serving on a mosque committee.
+Shaped by years of serving on a masjid committee.
 We know the problems because we lived them.

 Volunteer-first design